MultiSafepay/docs/content/payment-methods/in3.md

 ## Gift cards

 When paying with a gift card and in, customers must enter the gift card details **before** placing their order, i.e. on your checkout page.
-This is because in3 collects and require precise order specifications.
+This is because iDEAL in3 collects and require precise order specifications.
 Our platform would interpret the gift card as a discount and generate incorrect order information, e.g. tax calculations.

 You are solely responsible for this in your integration.